EDS-Bioinformatics-Laboratory/ENCORE/ProjectDocumentation/0_README.md

 <u>*Explanation*</u>:

-*This file contains basic project information and is shown by default in the FSS Navigator.*
+*This subdirectory contains (background) information about any part of the project.*

+*As a general rule, documentation should be close to component that is described.
+For example, the documentation of the data should be in the \Data directory.
+However, (general) information can be placed in the sub-directories you find in \ProjectDocumentation*.